Lakeland Boat Accident Lawyers

 Boating accidents can lead to serious injuries that require financial compensation.
 Work with our boat accident attorneys to find out what your case could be worth.

-Florida boasts the longest coastline in the contiguous Unites States (approximately1,350 miles), so it comes as no surprise that Florida also leads the nation for total number of registered vessels – 931,450 in 2016, according to the Florida Fish and Wildlife Conservation Commission.
+Florida boasts the longest coastline in the contiguous Unites States (approximately1,350 miles), so it comes as no surprise that Florida also leads the nation for total number of registered vessels – over an astounding 1,000,000 as of 2024, according to the Florida Fish and Wildlife Conservation Commission.
 Commensurate with that statistic is the unfortunate reality that Florida also claims the highest number of boating accidents and fatalities in the country.

 Causes of Boating Accidents